wtime, a FORTRAN90 code which returns a reading of the wall clock time.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-WTIME is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a PYTHON version.
+wtime is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and an Octave version and a Python version.

-TIMER, a FORTRAN90 program which shows how to compute the elapsed CPU time inside a program.
+timer, a FORTRAN90 code which shows how to compute the elapsed CPU time inside a program.

-TIMESTAMP, a FORTRAN90 library which displays the current wall clock time.
+TIMESTAMP, a FORTRAN90 code which displays the current wall clock time.